• 4,000 firms

 10. Team collaboration

-When employees feel supported by their managers, they are more likely to trust and work collaboratively with them.
+When staff feel backed by their managers, trust grows.
+So they are more likely to work closely together.

 How to provide constructive feedback

-Here are some steps on how to provide constructive feedback:
+Here are some steps to provide constructive feedback:

 Prepare in advance

-Before you sit down with your colleague, take a moment to think about what you want to say and how you want to say it.
-The more prepared you are, the less likely you’ll be nervous about the conversation or unsure how to approach it.
+Before you meet a colleague, think about what you want to say.
+Also plan how you want to say it.
+The more you prepare, the calmer you will feel.

 Be specific and objective

 Be specific and objective.
-Be as specific as possible about what goes into your evaluation of someone’s work.
+In short, be as clear as possible about what shapes your view of someone’s work.

 Offer actionable suggestions

-So when you provide constructive criticism, also offer suggestions on how they can improve their performance.
+So when you give constructive criticism, also offer clear ways to improve.

 Set clear expectations

-When employees understand what they need to accomplish, they’re more likely to succeed.
-They also know when they’ve hit or fallen short of their targets.
+When employees know what to achieve, they are more likely to succeed.
+They also know when they hit or miss a target.

-Set aside time for one-on-one conversations about performance goals, metrics, and progress toward those goals.
-Don’t wait until an employee has already failed; this will only worsen matters when you have the conversation.
+Set aside time for one-on-one talks about goals, metrics, and progress.
+Also, do not wait until an employee has already failed.
+Otherwise, the talk becomes much harder.

 How to provide constructive feedback